dtgoitia/oye/docs/architecture.md

   - can scale, e.g.: spin up multiple instances of this worker, partitioned by user, and process in parallel
   - testable: easy to test in isolation, as the DB is the only interface

+## `next_occurrence` calculator

+- requirements:
+  - the `reminders` table should only contain active reminders, do not keep completed reminders around.
+If you want to keep record of triggered reminders, build a separate table (where you can also track snoozes, etc.)

 ![][1]

 <!-- External references -->